clDice -- A Novel Topology-Preserving Loss Function for Tubular Structure Segmentation: Experiments

 \subsection{Results and Discussion}

 We trained two segmentation architectures, a U-Net and an FCN, for the various loss functions in our experimental setup.
-As a baseline, we trained the networks using \textit{soft-dice} and compared it with the ones trained using the proposed loss (Eq.~\ref{eq3}), by varying $\alpha$ from (0.1 to 0.5).\\

-\textbf{Quantitative:} We observe that including \textit{soft-clDice} in any proportion ($\alpha>0$) leads to improved topological, volumetric and graph similarity for all 2D and 3D datasets, see Table \ref{final_table}.
+As a baseline, we trained the networks using \textit{soft-dice} and compared it with the ones trained using the proposed loss (Eq.~\ref{eq3}), by varying $\alpha$ from (0.1 to 0.5). \textbf{Quantitative:} We observe that including \textit{soft-clDice} in any proportion ($\alpha>0$) leads to improved topological, volumetric and graph similarity for all 2D and 3D datasets, see Table \ref{final_table}.
 We conclude that $\alpha$ can be interpreted as a hyper parameter which can be tuned \emph{per-dataset}.
 Intuitively, increasing the $\alpha$ improves the \textit{clDice} measure for most experiments.
 Most often, \textit{clDice} is high or highest when the graph and topology based measures are high or highest, particularly the $\beta_1$ Error, Streetmover distance and Opt-J F1 score; quantitatively indicating that topological properties are indeed represented in the \textit{clDice} measure.

 In spite of not optimizing for a high \textit{soft-clDice} on the background class, all of our networks converge to superior segmentation results.
 This not only reinforces our assumptions on dataset-specific necessary conditions but also validates the practical applicability of our loss.
 Our findings hold for the different network architectures, for 2D or 3D, and for tubular or curvilinear structures, strongly indicating its generalizability to analogous binary segmentation tasks.\\